6 Bills You Shouldn’t Put on Autopay (& 6 You Should)

 Things to Consider Before Setting up Autopay

 This method of payment can be a wise decision for essential, recurring bills that do not change in cost.
-By setting these bills up with automatic bill pay, you can more easily factor them into your budget and feel confident knowing that they will get paid on time.
+You can more easily factor them into your budget and feel confident knowing that they will get paid on time.

-You might also not want to put variable bills on autopay to save money.
-Some billers adjust pricing occasionally, or mistakenly add an extra cost to your account.
+• Can be adjusted by billers: Some billers adjust pricing occasionally or mistakenly add an extra cost to your account.
 If your bill is set on autopay, you will not have the opportunity to check for costly mistakes and dispute them with the biller.

-If you signed up for a product or service at a promotional rate, you might also want to consider paying your bills manually.
-This is especially true around the time that the promotional rate expires.
-Your biller will likely automatically adjust your rate to the standard price, which will be reflected on your bill.
+• You signed up for at a promotional rate: Your biller will likely automatically adjust your rate to the standard price when the promotional rate expires, which will be reflected on your bill.
 If you don’t check your bill, you may not notice this change and miss the opportunity to negotiate the cost.

 Turn Daily Expenses into Credit Profile Wins